IT24103014/2025_Y2_S1_KUR_07/README.md

 # Overview
 This project is a group assignment for an AI & ML module, focused on building a machine learning model to predict lung cancer using a publicly available dataset.
 We preprocess the data using six key techniques: handling missing values, encoding categorical variables, scaling features, handling outliers, feature engineering, and handling duplicate values.
 Each preprocessing step includes Exploratory Data Analysis (EDA) visualizations to illustrate the impact on the dataset.

 The project is implemented in Python using Google Colaboratory (Colab).
-After preprocessing, we train and evaluate a machine learning model (e.g., logistic regression, random forest etc.).
-The goal is to demonstrate data preprocessing best practices and their role in improving model performance for healthcare-related predictions.
+After preprocessing, we train and evaluate six machine learning models (Logistic Regression, Decision Tree Classifier, k-Nearest Neighbors (k-NN) Classifier, Random Forest Classifier, Naive Bayes Classifier and Support Vector Machine (SVM)).
+The goal is to demonstrate data preprocessing best practices and their role in improving model performance for prediction of survival rate of a lung cancer patient.

 Key objectives: